The Angels' Share: Production

 The film was produced by Sixteen Films, Why Not Productions and Wild Bunch.
 It was backed financially by the BFI, Les Films du Fleuve, Urania and France 2 Cinéma.
 Filming in Glasgow and Edinburgh started 25 April 2011.

 Release

 The film competed for the Palme d'Or at the 2012 Cannes Film Festival, and Loach won the Jury Prize.
-It is Loach's 11th film in 31 years to compete at the French festival.
+It was Loach's 11th film in 31 years to compete at the French festival.
 Entertainment One acquired the distribution rights for the United Kingdom and Ireland, where the film went on general release on 1 June.

 Critical reception

 The Angels' Share was met with critical acclaim.
 Film review aggregator Rotten Tomatoes reports that 89% of critics gave the film a positive review, based on a sample of 101 reviews, with a rating average of 7.1 out of 10.
 On Metacritic, the film received a score of 66 based on 26 reviews, indicating "generally favorable reviews".
 The film was nominated for the Magritte Award for Best Foreign Film in Coproduction and at the 2012 Cannes Film Festival won the Jury Prize (the third-most prestigious prize at the film festival).